bgant/erv/README.md

 # Energy Recovery Ventilator (ERV) Control via Python

-*DISCLAIMER: This script does not replace the VAUTOW or VTTOUCHW control devices.
-One of them is still required to be connected to the ERV device and can be used along with these scripts.*
+*IMPORTANT: These Python scripts DO NOT replace the wall control device.
+A wall control device is still required to be connected to the ERV.*

 ## Software